LOWEFI/PHP-Escrow/README.md

-# Handshake as Pure-PHP-Escrow-System
+# PHP-Escrow as Pure-PHP-Escrow-System

-Handshake, the crypto PHP and TOR friendly escrow system.

-Handshake is an escrow system with highly structured conditions so that buyers and sellers can agree together on a suitable exchange.
-It is the second project brought online by the Nahash group.
+PHP-Escrow is an escrow system with highly structured conditions so that buyers and sellers can agree together on a suitable exchange.

-The project is in its final phase and uses an embedded database system such as SQLITE3.

 The necessary PHP dependencies must be activated on the server (apt install php php-sqlite3 php-gd php-mbstring).

 - The Authentification Token for the admin access is : ugVZGoKHaMmX1dmGM0jdMcX0390a2EnDKCXKe8ylYPbKsxIid1fuob2yarzadsZd

-It also uses Monerod and Electrum for the 2 cryptocurrencies that work with it (bitcoin and monero).
+It also uses MoneroD and Electrum for the 2 cryptocurrencies that work with it (bitcoin and monero).
 The configurations for these are as follows:

 - Electrum :